commercetools/ui-kit/.changeset/beige-mails-explain.md

   value={value}
   onChange={handleChange}
   warnings={{
-    en: 'This is a warning</WarningMessage',
+    en: 'This is a warning',
   }}
 >
 ```